MicrosoftDocs/dynamics365smb-docs/archive/SetupAndAdministration/admin-walkthrough-configuring-ui-for-the-order-processor-profile.md

 5. Choose the **OK** button to save and close the **Customize** window.

  The **Notes** FactBox is now visible to users assigned to the Order Processor profile when they access the **Sales Orders** window by choosing the Orders actions in a **Customer Card** window.
-For more information, see [How to: Customize FactBoxes](../how-to-customize-factboxes.md).
+For more information, see [Customize FactBoxes](../how-to-customize-factboxes.md).

 ## Cancelling UI Customization for the Order Processor Profile
  You can cancel UI customization for profiles in three ways.
-For more information, see [How to: Cancel UI Configuration](../how-to-cancel-ui-configuration.md).
+For more information, see [Cancel UI Configuration](../how-to-cancel-ui-configuration.md).

  The following procedure shows how to cancel only the specific UI customization that you made for the **Sales Orders** page when it is accessed from the **Sales Orders – Open** tile on the Role Center.